playframework/playframework/documentation/manual/working/commonGuide/configuration/SettingsNetty.md

 }
 ```

+In addition to `native`, you can set transport to `io_uring` to make use of [Netty's io_uring native transport](https://github.com/netty/netty/tree/4.2/transport-native-io_uring).
+Be aware `io_uring` is available on Linux only.

-When set to `native`, Play will automatically detect the operating system it is running on and load the appropriate native transport library.
+When set to `native` or `io_uring`, Play will automatically detect the operating system it is running on and load the appropriate native transport library.

-> **Note**: On Windows, if the transport configuration is set to `native`, Play will ignore it and automatically fall back to Java NIO transport - just like when using the default `jdk` config.
+> **Note**: On Windows, if the transport configuration is set to `native` or `io_uring`, Play will ignore it and automatically fall back to Java NIO transport - just like when using the default `jdk` config.
+A similiar fallback mechanism kicks in on macOS: If transport is set to `io_uring`, Play will fall back to `native` instead, because the `io_uring` native transport is not available on macOS - but on Linux only (using Kernel 5.14 or newer compiled with [`CONFIG_IO_URING=y`](https://github.com/torvalds/linux/blob/v6.14/init/Kconfig#L1739-L1746) - which is the default anyway).

 ## Configuring channel options